neurodata/m2g/docs/api/modules.rst

 Modules
 *******

-This is a high level mapping of module -> function.
+This is a high level mapping of modules to functions.
 In LONI, a module calls a single executable/commandline function, and workflows are a series of modules.
 Modules are documented here to identify what script they call and links are provided back to the documentation of those functions.

 .. raw:: html